 Are Behavior Therapists provided comprehensive training?

-Once Behavior Therapists are hired, they attend HMEA orientation, observe current Behavior Therapists working with children, and participate in Applied Behavior Analysis (ABA) training.
+Once Behavior Therapists are hired, they attend HMEA First day training, CPR/First Aid, observe current Behavior Therapists working with children, and participate in Applied Behavior Analysis (ABA) training.
 Training is an ongoing process.
 Our Behavior Therapists are supervised weekly or biweekly for instruction and feedback while they work with children.

 What does the Behavior Therapist position entail?